parseablehq/quest/README.md

 4. Password
 ```

 Additional positional arguments for the 'load' mode
 ```
-5. (Optional) Number of different json formats to send to a stream
+5. (Optional) Number of different json schemas to send to a stream
-6. (Optional) Schema count
+6. (Optional) Number of virtual users (Refer K6 [documentation on VUs](https://k6.io/docs/get-started/running-k6/#adding-more-vus))
-7. (Optional) Duration
+7. (Optional) Duration of the test
 ```

 Example usage: